-The customs, cultures and lifestyles of Alaska’s 100,000 Native people and Indian tribes are varied and alive in every region of America’s largest state.
-No matter where you travel, you will find rich Alaska Native culture in languages and traditions; subsistence hunting and fishing; drumming, singing and storytelling; art, crafts, totem poles and clothing; and displays of community, strength and athleticism.
+The customs, cultures, and lifestyles of Alaska’s 100,000 Native people and Indian tribes are varied and alive in every region of America’s largest state.
+No matter where you travel, you will find rich Alaska Native culture in languages and traditions; subsistence hunting and fishing; drumming, singing, and storytelling; art, crafts, totem poles, and clothing; and displays of community, strength, and athleticism.

 The best way to appreciate the cultures of Alaska’s First People is to experience them firsthand.
-Most Alaska towns and Alaska Native villages have cultural centers or gathering places that display the region’s history, arts and crafts, as well as host events.
-Special venues span the state, including the Alaska Native Heritage Center in Anchorage; the Inupiat Heritage Museum in Barrow; the Sheldon Jackson Museum in Sitka; the Totem Heritage Center and the Totem Bight State Historical Park in and near Ketchikan; the Sitka National Historical Park; the Alaska State Museum in Juneau; and the Totem Park in Saxman.
+Most Alaska towns and Alaska Native villages have cultural centers or gathering places that display the region’s history and arts and crafts, as well as host events.
+Unique venues span the state, including the Alaska Native Heritage Center in Anchorage; the Inupiat Heritage Museum in Barrow; the Sheldon Jackson Museum in Sitka; the Totem Heritage Center and the Totem Bight State Historical Park in and near Ketchikan; the Sitka National Historical Park; the Alaska State Museum in Juneau; and the Totem Park in Saxman.

 During your explorations around the state, be sure to look out for events that spotlight traditional Alaska Native sports.
-These games showcase challenges of strength, balance and mental toughness that also pay tribute to lifestyles and survival in the north.
-Check community calendars for Alaska Native games like the World Eskimo-Indian Olympics and Native Youth Olympics.
+These games showcase challenges of strength, balance, and mental toughness that also pay tribute to lifestyles and survival in the north.
+Check community calendars for Alaska Native games like the World Eskimo-Indian and Native Youth Olympics.